-The Manager has delegated investment management of the Funds to Schroder Investment Management Limited (the Investment Adviser), a company incorporated in England and Wales, whose registered office and principal place of business is at 1 London Wall Place, London, EC2Y 5AU.
+The Manager has delegated investment management of the Funds, except for Schroder Income Portfolio, to Schroder Investment Management Limited (the Investment Adviser), a company incorporated in England and Wales, whose registered office and principal place of business is at 1 London Wall Place, London, EC2Y 5AU.
 Schroder Investment Management Limited is authorised and regulated by the FCA.